Alternatives to Drugs: Asthma

 The risks associated with montelukast include serious behaviour and neuropsychiatric reactions, including sleep disorders, hallucinations, anxiety and depression, and changes in behaviour and mood.
 This example highlights the presence of serious side-effects of commonly used drugs, and raises the question, are there safer alternatives?

-There is an urgent need for more controlled clinical trials of such plant medicines that show the same efficacy as drugs, because they show fewer side effects.
-This should be a high on any medical research and dispensing professionals list, and not least to give patient choice.
+Whilst drugs are more efficient and safer when you deal with potent drugs, and whilst synthesised drugs give us keys medicines plants can’t produce, there is an urgent need for more controlled clinical trials of plant medicines that show the same efficacy as drugs, because they show fewer side effects.
+This should be a priority for all medical researchers and dispensing professionals, as it greatly contributes to patient wellbeing, whilst also ensuring patients have a range of choices.